Nekroze/tyrant/README.rst

 unit test or build status for example.

-The vision is for Tyrant to be a replacement for using many of the various programs and commands that comes with working on a modern project.
+The vision is for Tyrant to be a replacement for using many of the various commands that comes with working on a modern project by wrapping them in a single location.
 Once Tyrant is configured you can tell it to construct your documentation, perform unit tests, build a release version and upload it along with various other future features I have yet to even think of and of course completely custom commands/features that anyone else can think of.